Key Takeaways

 What is the difference between B2B fulfillment & B2C fulfillment?

-With B2B fulfillment, orders are fulfilled and shipped directly to a business, whereas B2C fulfillment requires picking and packing items for smaller, one-off orders or subscriptions fulfilled at a predetermined, recurring basis.
+With B2B fulfillment, orders are fulfilled and shipped directly to a business, whereas B2C fulfillment requires picking and packing items for smaller, one-off orders or subscriptions fulfilled on a predetermined, recurring basis.

 Here is an overview of the key differences between B2B and B2C fulfillment.